openstack/tacker/doc/source/user/etsi_vnf_change_current_vnf_package_with_standard_user_data.rst

   Currently, this operation only supports some functions of ``Change Current VNF Package``.

-  * There are several ways to update VDUs, but in the Antelope version Tacker only supports ``RollingUpdate`` type.
+  * There are several ways to update VDUs, but in the Bobcat version Tacker only supports ``RollingUpdate`` type.
     You can set it via ``upgrade_type`` param.